 I chose 252 N. 5th because the warehouse inspired me to think of what was possible, not only of the building but within it.
 I loved the idea of an industrial-esque space being converted into a place where ideas and projects were manufactured into existence every day.
 It fit the structural requirements to meet the ambitious 5-year plan of the organization and its board.
 And it allows us to drive the regrowth of an area of downtown ripe for flourishing.

 I first attempted to negotiate purchasing the property, but discovered that the owners have a very different idea of what the building is worth than those willing to invest and improve it (like me!).
-So, alongside the help of Taylor English, one of the top real estate legal firms in Atlanta, we crafted what was called “arguably the most tenant-friendly lease” ever seen.
+So, alongside the help of Founders Legal and Taylor English, one of the top real estate legal firms in Atlanta, we crafted a lease that protected us as the tenant in ways that are not traditional.

 I want to share some of the sticking points because 1) I want others in lease negotiations to be aware of what is possible, and 2) our members, sponsors, and contributors deserve to feel absolutely confident in their investment of money, time, or volunteer energy.

 Five Essential Protections on the Makervillage Lease